olawuwo-abideen/ecommerce/README.md

 # Ecommerce

-A ecommerce app
+An E-commerce app

 ## Features

-- **User**: User can register, login, logout, update password, verify username, update profile and update password.
+- **User**: User can register, login, logout, update profile, and update password.

-- **Bookings**: User can request for a booking and check his booking Status.
+- **Order**: User can update, get, and create Order.

-- **Rooms**: Get available room, search room by status such as suite type, price and maximum guest, check all available rooms and update rooms.
+- **Products**: Admin can update, get, and create Product.

-- **Profile**: Get user profile, update password and delete user.
+- **Review**: User can update, get, and create Reviews.

 ## Built With: